acoustic-content-samples/sample-wch-node-wrapper/README.md

 - `config.recurse` - [Optional] If true it will also include children of children, if false only direct childs are returned.
 Defaults to true.
 - `config.limit` - [Optional] How many children are maximal returned.
 Default is *100*.
 - `config.offset` - [Optional] Where to start returning the children.
 Useful to return subtrees.
 Defaults to 0.
+- `config.simple` - [Optional] When this param is set to true the method returns simple taxonomy representations.
+These can be used as a starting point for update tasks.
+Otherwise the method will return the full response from Watson Content Hub.
+Defaults to false.

 > `createCategory(categoryDef)`